-With the second update of Geometry Dash came a new level, dubbed "Time Machine."
-The song was also called Time Machine, and was by music artist Waterflame.
-New objects were added, including mirror portals, which would reverse direction of the level.
-Also, the "lite" version of Geometry Dash was released, consisting of only 1 level, Stereo Madness.
+With the second update of Geometry Dash came a new level, dubbed Time Machine.
+Following convention, it was named after the soundtrack for the level authored by music artist Waterflame.
+New objects were added, including mirror portals, which would reverse the direction of the level.
+Also, the "lite" version of Geometry Dash was released, consisting of only one level, Stereo Madness.

 Geometry Dash 1.2 (October 2013)

 The third version of Geometry Dash contained a new game mode called Gravity Ball, which altered gravity when the screen was tapped.
 In total, three modes were available in Geometry Dash -- cube mode, ship/rocket mode, and gravity mode.
 Also, the 9th level, Cycles, was introduced using the song Cycles by DJVI.
 In the lite version, Back on Track was added.